7 Signs of High Blood Sugar to be Aware of

 High blood sugar, also known as hyperglycemia happens when a build-up of excess glucose occurs in the bloodstream.
 This can happen for people who don’t suffer from diabetes but is more occurrent in those who already have diabetes.

-A lot of people think eating a lot of sugar and sweet foods are the main cause of the spike in blood sugar levels.
+A lot of people think eating a lot of sugar and sweet foods is the main cause of the spike in blood sugar levels.
 Although this is true to an extent, it isn’t the only factor.

 When blood sugar levels spike to alarming levels, ketoacidosis and ketosis will occur.